lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 Step 3.
 Find and explore a well-observed TNO
 ============================================

 3.1.
-Return to the RSP TAP Search form by clicking on the RSP TAP Search button at upper left.
+Return to the RSP TAP Search form by clicking on the 'dp0.3 Catalogs" tab.
 Navigate to the ADQL interface by clicking on the "Edit ADQL" button.

 3.2.
 To identify a distant Solar System object with a large number of observations, enter the query below.